Goldstone bosons across thermal phase transitions: Goldstone's theorem for QFTs

 \section{Goldstone's theorem for QFTs}

 Goldstone's theorem establishes the spectral constraints that spontaneous symmetry breaking imposes on quantum systems.
-After first discussing how this theorem is rigorously formulated for QFTs in vacuum, we will outline its generalisation to non-zero temperatures, and the impact this has for symmetry restoration.
-Key conclusions will be explicitly highlighted throughout the section.
+In this section we discuss how this theorem is rigorously formulated for QFTs in vacuum, and its generalisation to non-zero temperatures.
+We review in particular the analysis of Ref.~\cite{Bros:1996kd}, detailing the key derivations and their implications for symmetry restoration at finite temperature.